-1.8 Cash at bank and in hand
+1.8 Cash and cash equivalents

-Cash at bank and in hand are basic financial assets and include cash in hand, deposits held at call with banks, other short-term liquid investments with original maturities of three months or less, and bank overdrafts.
+Cash and cash equivalents are basic financial assets and include cash in hand, deposits held at call with banks, other short-term liquid investments with original maturities of three months or less, and bank overdrafts.
 Bank overdrafts are shown within borrowings in current liabilities.